Hopefully you train your dog off leash.

 Long training lines

-If you don’t want to risk losing your dog off-leash during outdoor training, rely on a Long Recall Training Lead (affiliate).
+If you don’t want to risk losing your dog off-leash during outdoor training, rely on a Long Recall Training Lead (Amazon).

 Honey’s long lead is 20 feet.
 But you can get them as long as 50 feet and made from super-light materials.